vivaxgen/ngs-pipeline/README.rst

 processing for sequencing data produced within vivaxGEN project.
 The pipeline uses snakemake for its workflow system and relies on micromamba to provide its dependencies.
-The micromamba dependencies is provided using mechanism as described in this `repo <https://github.com/vivaxgen/install>`_.
+The micromamba dependencies is arranged using mechanism as described in this `repo <https://github.com/vivaxgen/install>`_.

 There are two modes of working with the pipeline: